 The tragic reality is that when Hitler targeted the Jewish people, the faith community covered their eyes while plugging their noses to the stench of the cremation ovens.
 That the Nazis were obsessed with record keeping and marked victims with correlating tattoos is proof, however, that the Holocaust is historical fact revisionists cannot erase.

 Our view of the Holocaust must be clear.
-And, the faith community must be willing to see what is happening in our culture today so that we can act on conviction.
-Job provides a stellar example:
+And, the faith community must be willing to see what is happening in culture today so that we can act on conviction.
+The Old Testament provides a stellar example in the testimony of Job who had no problem identifying the evil around him.

 “I searched out the case that I did not know.
 I broke the fangs of the wicked, and plucked the victim from his teeth” (29:16b-17).

-Every January 27, we remember the atrocities of the Holocaust to affirm our resolve to stand in solidarity with the Jewish people every day going forward.
+Every January 27, we remember the atrocities of the Holocaust to affirm our resolve to stand in solidarity with the Jewish people.
+We remember because we can never forget.
 For biblically authentic Christians, a solid grasp of God’s Word leaves no other choice (Gen. 12:3).

 1) “We Remember” montage (Memorial Ceremony at the Raoul Wallenberg square in Stockholm with Holocaust survivors.
 27 January 2013, International Holocaust Remembrance Day.)
 (Photo credits: By Frankie Fouganthin/Wikimedia/CC BY-SA 3.0/Enhancement, MKM Portfolios)